 Furniture and Supplies

-Shared workspaces and software tools have eliminated the need for things like microwaves, filing cabinets, water coolers, and printers.
+Shared workspaces and software tools have eliminated the need for microwaves, filing cabinets, water coolers, and printers.
 As mentioned earlier, investing in the former also gives you desks and swivel chairs.

-But accounting and project management software have their costs, which typically depend on the size of your business.
+Nevertheless, accounting and project management software have their costs, which typically depend on your business’s size.
 You’ll probably end up using more of these tools as your business grows.
 But for now, you won’t overspend as long as you only purchase enough office furniture and supplies to complement the number of people on your team.

 Regardless of your needs, no business should spend more than 10% of its budget on the two expenses combined.